Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

 This sensitivity to experimental conditions is highlighted by the fact that several groups have reported multiple conductance peaks (shown by different colors in Fig.~\ref{fig.ADT}), while other groups report only a single peak in the conductance histograms.
 Following \textcite{Li2008} we classify the peaks as low (L), medium (M), and high (H) conductance.
 In fact, each of these three types of peaks often comes as a series of about three peaks at integer multiples of a basic L, M, or H conductance.
 The appearance of such multiple peaks has been attributed to the formation of junctions with up to three molecules in parallel.
 Although the details of the experiments differ, all three series of peaks appear in the works of \textcite{Li2008} and \textcite{Haiss2009} at similar values of conductance.
 The experiments are similar in that the tip of the STM is prevented from coming into metallic contact with the metal surface.
 This is a common feature of the $I(s)$ technique employed by Haiss \ea, but Li \ea use a tip approach and retract procedure with a maximum setting of the conductance equal to $0.2$~\go.
 Perhaps this explains the close agreement between the two data sets, highlighted by the connected points in Fig.~\ref{fig.ADT}.

-The multiple-peak structure for ADT has been reproduced by several other groups (the full data set is available as Supplementary Information).
+The multiple-peak structure for ADT has been reproduced by several other groups (the full data set is available as Supplemental Material).
 Employing amplifiers with a wide current sensing range, {\it e.g.}, by using a dual range current amplifier \cite{Li2008} or logarithmic amplifier, may be decisive for being able to observe multiple conductance peaks.
 Most standard MCBJ or STM-BJ experiments, that follow a procedure of indentation of the two metal electrodes into metallic contact, produce only a single peak in the conductance histogram.
 Comparing with the overview of data in Fig.~\ref{fig.ADT} suggests that this peak is most likely associated with the M-peak.

 The interpretation offered by \textcite{Li2008} for the three classes of peaks was based upon extensive DFT model calculations.
 The conductance, in this interpretation, is influenced by the bonding configuration of S on Au (on-top versus bridge site bonding) and by the presence of gauche conformations in the alkane chain.
-The H-peaks would then result from bridge-bridge bonding with purely trans conformations of the alkane chain, the M-peak from top-top bonding with a purely trans alkane chain, and the L-peak from an ensemble average over gauche conformations in the alkane chain.
 Although microscopic evidence for this interpretation cannot be obtained from experiment, the model has not been challenged to date.
 The calculation by Li \ea agrees with the observed value for the decay constant, $\beta\simeq 1$, and the absolute values of the conductance agree within about a factor 5, assuming the bonding motifs have been correctly attributed.
 The variation in bonding configurations and gauche conformations lead to variations in the conductance by about two orders of magnitude, which agrees with the spread in the experimental data, suggesting that the details of the experiment influence the averaging process leading to the appearance of peaks in the conductance histogram.

 While most of the data reported in the literature agree with the exponential decrease of conductance with increasing length of the alkane chain, with a decay constant $\beta\simeq 1$, the data by Haiss \ea (blue connected points in Fig.~\ref{fig.ADT}) show an anomalous transition to a length-independent regime at $N<5$.
-Possibly, this deviation is related to the larger bias voltage of 0.6~V employed in this study.
+Possibly, this deviation is related to the large bias voltage of 0.6~V employed in this study.